|

 Are 24-bit (3-byte) Hash fields good enough?
 That permits 16,777,215 values (0 being excluded).
 Are the expected collisions tolerable?

 Are HashFlags too costly?
 The derivation of a Hash for every introduction of a new ob-cell adds to the computational cost of those actions.
-When performed as part of oFrugal When performed in the course of an application, especially for short-lived ob-cells that will never be exposed through the API, it must be determined how much this activity (along with memory management) can be kept low-cost.

 There are some places to look farther.

 Henry Baker has found economy of short-lived small objects using the runtime hardware stack.
-The technique is used in Chicken Scheme and his clever C Language approach is described at Baker1995 and earlier.
+The technique is used in [Chicken Scheme] and his clever C Language approach is described at [Baker1995] and earlier.

 | ID | Status | Started | Topic |